How to Adapt Your Hotel to the New Travel Paradigm in 2021

 In just a year’s time, the way people think about travel has changed completely.
 Everything from the destination to the itinerary to the method of transportation has all been influenced by the post-pandemic paradigm.
 As a hotelier, it is vitally important to understand how booking behavior and travel priorities have changed and to adapt your offerings and marketing strategy to align with this new paradigm.

 Here are the most significant features of current travel trends that you will need to adapt to in order to be successful this year:

 Outdoor Experiences are Prioritized

 As an agency working exclusively with hotels, we’ve had an inside look at the way the pandemic has affected this industry.
 Our clients who have been least financially affected are those who offer access to nature activities and outdoor excursions for guests.
-Not only is it safer to have a primarily outdoor itinerary, but in many cases there is no other choice: the indoor cultural attractions that previously drew people to urban centres are no longer operating in the same way.
+Not only is it safer to have a primarily outdoor itinerary, but in many cases, there is no other choice: the indoor cultural attractions that previously drew people to urban centers are no longer operating in the same way.

 Use your hotel website to highlight outdoor activities that travelers can enjoy in your area.
 And consider removing references to attractions like museums or cultural events that are no longer relevant to what’s happening now.

 Partnerships with local tour operators or outdoor recreation destinations can be especially productive.
 You can use your website to offer these excursions bundled with accommodations.

 Just as we saw last summer, people continue to target destinations within driving distance of their homes.
 Visiting destinations that are familiar or in relatively close proximity allows travelers to control variables and reduce risks.
 Some are referring to these scaled-back getaways as “Toe Dip Trips”: little excursions that allow travelers to get comfortable again with the whole undertaking of travel itself, especially after what has been, for many, people a year of rarely leaving the house.